bbc/tams/docs/appnotes/0024-using-init-segments.md

 Init segments follow the media.
 A client may then detect if the init segment has changed by observing if the init Object ID remains the same or changes between subsequent Flow Segments.

+> [!IMPORTANT]
+> Encoder implementations/configurations should minimise the creation of new init segments as much possible.
+> Over-use of init segments may result in un-needed re-initialisation of decoders which may adversely affect performance and/or playback.

 ## General Workflows

 The general workflows described here refer to init and media segments in isolation from manifests used by specific media formats.